LaBrique/WORKSHOP-Discord.js/README.md

 In `config.json`, fill the `prefix` field with the prefix you want your bot to answer to, and `token` with your Bot's token (keep it secret!).

-Now if you execute `node .`, your Bot should wake up and, with the little code provided, respond to `[prefix]ping` by `Pong!` on Discord.
+Now if you execute `node .`, your Bot should wake up and, with the little code provided, respond to `[:prefix]ping` by `Pong!` on Discord.